Sakchi

 Sakchi is one of the oldest neighbourhoods in the city of Jamshedpur, Jharkhand, India.
-Situated in the heart of the city, it is surrounded by Bistupur to the west, Swarnarekha river to the north, Kalimati to the south and Bhalubasa to the east.
+Situated in the heart of the city, it is surrounded by Bistupur to the west, Swarnarekha River to the north, Kalimati to the south and Bhalubasa to the east.
 The neighbourhood covers a very large area and is further divided into many neighbourhoods.

 It was a village in north eastern Indian territory of Singhbhum which was selected by Jamsetji Tata to be the location of a planned steel city, which in 1919 became Jamshedpur.
 Sakchi is now part of the city between the Tata Steel site and the river Subarnarekha.
 Then it was known as Kalimati.
 Due to the presence of iron ore, river water and sand, Jamsetji Tata decided to establish TISCO (Tata Iron and Steel Company Limited) there.
-The company is now known as Tata Steel Ltd. Gradually, the neighborhood became more urbanized and various new projects were developed, such as Jubilee Park, Tata Steel Zoological Park and Water Pumping Station.
+The company is now known as Tata Steel.
+Gradually, the neighborhood became more urbanized and new developments came, such as Jubilee Park, Tata Steel Zoological Park and Water Pumping Station.
 It has its own police station.

 History

 Foundation

 In April 1904, Dorabji Tata, Shapurji Saklatvala and C.M.
 Weld, went on a journey to locate a site rich in iron, coal, limestone and water.
-One day they reached to Sakchi village, situated in the dense forests of the Chota Nagpur plateau, near the convergence of the Subarnarekha and Kharkai rivers.
+One day they reached to Sakchi village, situated in the dense forests of the Chota Nagpur Plateau, near the convergence of the Subarnarekha and Kharkai rivers.
 It appeared to be an ideal choice for a steel plant and the location was selected.

 Sakchi was a tribal village, mainly inhabited by the Bhumij and Santhal tribes.
-Sakchi village was populated by 17 families of Bhumij, and its two hamlets – Kashidih consisted 18 families of Bhumij and 3 families of Santhal; and Mahulbeda consisted 17 families of Santhal.
+Sakchi village was populated by 17 families of Bhumij, and its two hamlets – Kashidih consisted of 18 families of Bhumij and 3 families of Santhal; and Mahulbeda consisted of 17 families of Santhal.

 The construction of the plant began in 1908, the plant rolled its first steel ingot on 16 February 1912.
 As Tata Steel was established, the first planned urban settlement started in Sakchi area and it included Gujarati, Parsi and Punjabi businessmen and servicemen, particularly Biharis, Bengalis, Oriyas, Telugus, Kannadigas, Marathis, Tamils, and Malayalis.
 In 1919, Lord Chelmsford renamed Sakchi to Jamshedpur in honour of its founder, Jamshedji Nusserwanji Tata.